redox-os/website/content/faq.en.md

 The C/C++ support for thread-safety is quite fragile.
 As such, it is very easy to write a program that looks safe to run across multiple threads, but which introduces subtle bugs or security holes.
 If one thread accesses a piece of state at the same time that another thread is changing it, the whole program can exhibit some truly confusing and bizarre bugs.

+You can see [this](https://en.wikipedia.org/wiki/Time_of_check_to_time_of_use) example of a serious class of security bugs that thread-safety fixes.

 In Rust, this kind of bug is easy to avoid: the same type system that keeps us from writing memory unsafety prevents us from writing dangerous concurrent access patterns

 - **Rust-written Drivers**

-Drivers written in Rust are likely to have fewer bugs and are therefore more secure.
+Drivers written in Rust are likely to have fewer bugs and are therefore more stable and secure.

 - **ZFS-inspired filesystem**